 User location information

 Click on the user’s Location to view the metrics for that specific location, including the health score, average load time and number of requests.
-A more detailed breakdown of the location metrics can be found in the Geo tab.

 To include or exclude anonymous users in this graph, just click the checkbox on the upper right corner.